Tom Brady says future will be spent with family and giving ‘them what they need’

-Tom Brady contemplates retirement as he admits it ‘pains’ Gisele Bündchen ‘to see me get hit out there’
+Tom Brady admitted it ‘pains’ Gisele Bündchen ‘to see me get hit out there’ as he contemplated retirement

-Tampa Bay Bucaneers were eliminated from playoffs by Los Angeles Rams on Sunday
+Tampa Bay Bucaneers were eliminated from playoffs by Los Angeles Rams last weekend

-Tom Brady has spoken candidly about his plans for the future after the Tampa Bay Buccaneers were defeated from the playoffs, and his intent to spend the time off giving his children and wife what they “deserve” from him.
+Tom Brady spoke candidly about his plans for the future after the Tampa Bay Buccaneers were defeated from the playoffs, and his intent to spend the time off giving his children and wife what they “deserve” from him.

 The NFL quarterback, 44, discussed what’s next for him during Monday’s episode of his SiriusXM podcast Let’s Go!, where he revealed that he isn’t sure “what’s next,” and is in “no rush” to figure it out.